locka99/cpp-to-rust-book/compiling_and_linking/index.md

 We can see some clear advantages to how Rust supplies args:

 * You don't need a separate argc, parameter.
-You get an array, the array defines its own length.
+You have an array that defines its own length.
-* You can access arguments from anywhere in your program, not just from the main\(\).
+* You can access arguments from anywhere in your program, not just from the `main()`.
 In C++ you would have to pass your args around from one place to another.
 In Rust you can simply ask for them from anywhere.

 ### Exit code